nauman-daw/Factoid_Question_Answering_System/README.md

 - Python 2.7, NumPy
 - Google's Word2Vec model
 - Stanford's NER, Parser and POS-tagger
-- Need to keep all above in the current directory

 # Usage
+- Keep Word2Vec model, NER, Parser and POS-tagger in the code directory or provide respective paths in the code.
 ```
 $ python QAInteractive.py
 ```